PMBR SELF-ASSESSMENT COURSE FAQs

-If the lawyer obtains malpractice insurance before the 2019 registration deadline, the lawyer will not be required to take the self-assessment course.
+If the lawyer obtains malpractice insurance before the 2021 registration deadline, the lawyer will not be required to take the course.

-Lawyers who do not maintain malpractice insurance must complete the self-assessment course every two years.
+Lawyers who do not maintain malpractice insurance must complete the course every two years.

 Yes.
-All lawyers may take all or any part of the course and receive CLE credit.
+All lawyers can take the entire course consisting of 8 modules or any of the 8 modules and receive CLE credit.

-The self-assessment course must be completed by the 2019 registration deadline unless the lawyer obtains malpractice insurance by that time.
+The course must be completed by the 2021 registration deadline unless the lawyer obtains malpractice insurance by that time.

 No. All information related to a lawyer’s self-assessment is confidential, except for the fact of completion of the self-assessment.
 The ARDC will not be able to access specific self-assessment results for disciplinary proceedings and such results will not be discoverable.